EENI Global Business School.

 Doctorate: American Business, World Trade.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Brasil Masters Foreign Trade in Portuguese Brasil Study, Course Master Doctorate in International Business in French Bresil.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Brasil Masters Foreign Trade in Portuguese Brasil Study Doctorate in International Business in French Bresil.

 Antonio Emilio de Moraes, Brazilian Businessman, Brazil